Desilo: Archaeological excavations and findings

-In March of 2007, Professor Snjezana Vasilj of the University of Mostar and her archaeological team found 16 Illyrian boats more than 6 metres under the water level in Desilo.
+In March 2007, Professor Snjezana Vasilj of the University of Mostar and her archaeological team found 16 Illyrian boats more than 6 metres under the water level in Desilo.
 This discovery is the first of its kind: Illyrian ships had previously only been known to historians through Greek and Roman myths.
 The ships were covered with fragments of amphorae, Roman pitchers for holding wine.
 From the boat discoveries, Vasilj and her archaeological team concluded that Romans had sunk the ships in retaliation of an Illyrian pirate attack.

 Archaeologists Marina Prusac and Adam Lindhagen of the University of Oslo did not completely agree with the interpretation of Professor Vasilj's archaeological team.
 They said that Desilo's proximity to the Roman colony of Narona as well as its location at the innermost point of a bay made the site an unlikely area for pirate activities to occur.
 Rather, they thought Desilo's location suggested that the site functioned as a trading centre.
 In the fall of 2008, Prusac and Lindhagen's archaeological team conducted the third known underwater research of the Desilo site.
 From their findings of additional sunken ships and pieces of amphorae from the 1st century B.C., the remains of a harbour, and the ruins of an Illyrian settlement, the archaeologists concluded that Desilo was a trading post and served as an important point of contact between the ancient Illyrians and Romans.